-In the second post of our blog post series, ENGINE’s Brian Reuter and Linda Shea addressed “Determining Market Attractiveness,” based on a webinar that ENGINE Insights recently hosted, “Achieving Sustainable Growth Through Adjacent Markets.”
+In the second post of our blog post series, Big Village’s Brian Reuter and Linda Shea addressed “Determining Market Attractiveness,” based on a webinar that Big Village Insights recently hosted, “Achieving Sustainable Growth Through Adjacent Markets.”

 In our third post in this series, Brian & Linda will take you through the third part of this webinar, “Gauging Customer Appeal and Acceptance.”

 So then, moving out of the market attractiveness area, the next thing to consider is the customer angle.
 So, Linda, why don’t you walk us through what needs to be done to gauge whether or not customers are going to be attracted to what you have to offer or not?

 Sure.
 Thanks, Brian.
 We talked a little bit about this earlier, but I wanted to go into just a little bit more detail and talk about the types of questions that you really want to make sure that you can answer.
 The first is understanding more about the solution that you want to take to market, understanding its appeal and its uniqueness.
 We talked a little bit earlier about how you might stack up relative to the competition.
 We’ll talk about that again before we finish this slide, but I do think that uniqueness and differentiation is going to be particularly important, because you really do want to understand the degree to which customers will buy in.